zhaonian/Xenoglossy/README.md

 # Xenoglossy

+Instantly change the tone of your text and correct grammar with one single keystroke in any app on macOS.

+## Features

+- Transform text with a single keyboard shortcut (⌃ + X)
+- Choose between OpenAI and Gemini models
+- Multiple tone options (Professional, Casual, Academic, etc.)
+- Works in any app on macOS
+- Menu bar app for easy access

 ## API Key Configuration

 The app uses API keys for both OpenAI and Gemini.
 To set up your development environment: